 Drift Installation Art Awards 2017

-This weekend I won the Major Sculpture Prize at Drift Installation Awards, its a exciting competition which was first held in 2015 and is quickly growing into a signature event of the Stretch Arts Festival.
+This year, I won the Major Sculpture Prize at Drift Installation Awards, a signature event of the Stretch Arts Festival.
 This competition invites local, national and international artists, to design and create installation artwork of a high standard, which are professionally curated and installed throughout the Stretch Arts Festival.
 Together these artworks create an intriguing and exciting exhibition, free for the public to explore, enjoy and be inspired by.

 Title:'Frogmosis' 2017 Artist: Claire Davenhall Materials: Fibre glass, resin, prosthetic eyes, colour shifting Green/gold/blue/purple Automotive Paint Size: 170x120x40cm Price: On request